 Bluetooth WiFi gateways are powered via USB and have reasonably powerful microcontrollers so MQTT’s efficient processing doesn’t matter that much.
 The more efficient processing is more applicable to apps running on mobile devices.
 For example, Facebook uses MQTT which saves battery life.

 However, being lightweight, MQTT offers faster response times and lower data use than HTTP that, while not necessarily being of much of an advantantage for the BLE WiFi gateway, benefits the communications medium and server side.
 The communications medium, that can sometimes be cellular or be data constrained, uses (and possibly bills) less data.
 More crucially, the server can process more requests in less time.
 MQTT tends to be better when connectivity is intermittent, bandwidth is at a premium and throughput is critical.

 In summary, MQTT has lower latency and is more efficient.
 Whether these are required advantages depends on your actual project.
-If you need more help, consider our consultancy and software development services.
+If you need more help, consider our development services..

 Both the iGS01 and the Wireless iBeacon Receiver support MQTT.
 Brian Boucheron has written a recent article on How to Install and Secure the Mosquitto MQTT Messaging Broker on Ubuntu 16.04.
 It shows you how to install Mosquitto, retrieve SSL certificates from Let’s Encrypt and set the broker to use SSL to provide secure password protected MQTT communications.